Mali Telecoms Market Report

 Mali’s topography includes large tracks of sparsely populated desert, with many settlements being hard to reach and thus rendering it difficult and expensive to provide effective fixed or mobile networks.
 Security issues have also been a concern, leading to delays in building the national backbone network.
 Following a coup in 2012 large areas in the north of the country were taken over by Islamic militants.
 The coup of September 2020 unsettled politics, and was soon followed by a second coup.
-The coup leaders put off holding the promised elections, and this in turn contributed to the February 2022 decision by France and other European governments to end their military support against the militants.
-Many areas of the country have remained generally ungovernable.
+The promised elections have been suspended indefinitely, which prompted France and other European governments to end their military support against the militants.
+Russia has partly filled the resulting vacuum, though the relationship with the Malian interim government can be considered predatory rather than supportive since Russia has secured concessions on the productivity of many of the country’s numerous mines, particularly for gold and diamonds.

 Orange Mali entered the market as the second mobile and fixed-line operator in 2003, and soon became the dominant provider.
-The duopoly with the national telco, Sotelma, continued until late 2017 when Alpha Telecom (after much delay) launched mobile services.
+The duopoly with the national telco, Sotelma, which was privatised in 2009 when Maroc Telecom secured a 51% interest, continued until late 2017 when Alpha Telecom (after much delay) launched mobile services under the Telecel banner.
 A fourth mobile licence was secured by Mobilis, owned by Algérie Télécom, at the end of 2019.
+As part of negotiations to extend Sotelma’s operating licence through to 2039, the state of Mali increased its stake in the operator to 56%, and thus Maroc Telecom became a minority shareholder.

 Mali’s landlocked location makes it dependent on neighbouring countries for international bandwidth, which has kept internet prices high.
 Improvements in this sector can be expected from the recent arrival of several new international submarine cables in the region, while Orange Group has also been engaged in building a terrestrial network linking the capital cities of eight countries in the region, including Bamako.